khartinger/mqtt4home/m4h07_RasPiCppBase_e.md

 </td></tr></table><hr>

 ## Targets
-* To appreciate the advantages of building systems in a modular fashion.
+* With the help of the template `m4hBase` a simple C++ program shall be created and tested, which displays all incoming MQTT messages.
-* To know the parts of the C++ template `m4hBase`.
+* The purpose of the individual parts of the C++ template `m4hBase` is to be explained.
-* To be able to compile, run and test the `m4hBase` program template.

 ## Required tools
 * Hardware: RasPi
 * Software: Internet access to GitHub.
 * Software: Terminal program [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on the PC/laptop
 * Software: Possibly [WinSCP](https://winscp.net/eng/docs/lang:de) for data transfer from the PC/laptop to the RasPi
 ## Overview
 In order to make systems more transparent, they should have a modular structure.
-Modular means that a particular function is implemented by exactly one module and modules can be added or omitted as needed.
+Modular means that a certain function is realized by exactly one module and modules can be added or omitted if necessary.
-In multi-tasking systems like Linux, modularity is easily achieved by command line programs or scripts.
-For this reason, some programs are created here, each of which performs exactly one task.
-Furthermore it is possible to combine the single programs to bigger programs to realize exactly one "total functionality".
-Command line programs can be written in various programming languages, with C++ being used in some examples.
-The advantage of C++ is that the programs can be used like system calls after compiling.
-Since the creation of MQTT applications in C++ is not quite easy, a template `m4hBase` is used here, which already covers certain basic functionalities.
-The template consists of the following files:
-* __`m4hMain.cpp`__
-This file contains the main program and functions for working with MQTT, &lt;ctrl&gt;c handling, program end, etc.
-* __`m4hBase.h`__ and __`m4hBase.cpp`__
-   In these two files the following classes are included:
-   * `Message` and `Message2` for MQTT message storage,
-   * `Conf` for loading the configuration file and editing the entries,
-   * `M4hBase` to provide basic functionalities
-     (version, MQTT message at program start and/or end, ...).
-* __`m4hExtension.hpp`__.
-The file contains the five functions, with the help of which the user function is realized.
-* __`m4h.conf`__
-Configuration file.
+In this tutorial, the template `m4hBase` is used to create C++ programs that perform exactly one task and can be used like operating system calls.

-## Basic functions of the template `m4hBase`.
+## What can the template `m4hBase` do?
 1. read settings from m4h.conf configuration file.
 2. possibility to specify another configuration file
    (when starting the program on the command line).